WATCH NOW: Blaze heavily damages, displaces residents from Whiting building

-WHITING — No injured were reported in a fire Sunday night that severely damaged a two-story building and displaced people living inside, fire officials said.
+WHITING — No injuries were reported in a fire Sunday night that severely damaged a two-story building and displaced people living inside, fire officials said.

 The heaviest of damages were to the building's rear, right-hand side, which partially collapsed during the fire, according to the Whiting Fire Department.